-4.1 Institutional Consultation with Students: Prior to recommending a tuition increase to the Board of Higher Education, the President or his or hertheir designee shall hold a public meeting to provide an explanation that is consistent with the format prescribed by Utah Code section 53B-7-101.5.
-(4) of the reasons for the proposed increase, how the revenue generated by the increase will be used, and an opportunity for public comment from students.
-After consultation with student-leaders, public public notice of the time, place, and ten10-day period prior to the meeting date, consistent with the standards prescribed in Utah Code section-53B-7-101.5.
-(2) and (3). -For degree-granting institutions, the public notice shall follow consultation with student leaders.
+4.1 Institutional Consultation with Students: Prior to recommending a tuition increase to the Board of Higher Education, the President or his or hertheir designee shall hold a public meeting to provide an explanation that is consistent with the format prescribed by Utah Code section 53B-7-101.5.(4) of the reasons for the proposed increase, how the revenue generated by the increase will be used, and an opportunity for public comment from students.
+After consultation with student leaders, public notice of the time, place, and purpose of the public meeting shall be provided through an advertisement in the student newspaper or by other forms of written notification at least two times within the ten10 day period prior to the meeting date, consistent with the standards prescribed in Utah Code section 53B-7-101.5.
+(2) and (3). -Fortest degree-granting institutions, the public notice shall follow consultation with student leaders.